-Sunday before Pride is the Pride Picnic in St. Paul, at Como Park, in the East Picnic Pavilions.
-The festivities begin at 11 am and last until 2 pm - included are races and table games; burgers, hot dogs, and salads; and a softball game.
+Sunday before Pride is the Pride Picnic in St. Paul, at Midway Stadirum in St. Paul.
+The festivities begin at 11 am and last until 1 pm - included are races and table games; burgers, hot dogs, and salads; and a softball game.

 The Twin Cities main event is a weekend-long Pride Festival, set for Saturday (10 am to 10 pm) and Sunday (10 am to 6 pm), in lovely Loring Park.
-There will be a children's and family area, several stages hosting a variety of performers (including this year's headlining acts, including headliner Kelly Rowland, along with many other local and national acts), food courts, a GLBT history pavilion, a "University Row" set up to provide information about colleges and universities in the area and their GLBT outreach, and Quorum Village, a vendor/exhibitor gathering presented by the Twin Cities GLBT Chamber of Commerce.
+There will be a children's and family area, several stages hosting a variety of performers (including Betty Who, Steve Grand, Thelma Houston, and Thea Austin), food courts, a GLBT history pavilion, a "University Row" set up to provide information about colleges and universities in the area and their GLBT outreach, and Quorum Village, a 400-strong vendor/exhibitor gathering presented by the Twin Cities GLBT Chamber of Commerce.